SciTools/iris/docs/src/whatsnew/latest.rst

 #. `@bjlittle`_ migrated to GitHub Actions for Continuous-Integration.
    (:pull:`4503`)

+#. `@pp-mo`_ made tests run certain linux executables from the Python env,
+   specifically ncdump and ncgen.
+These could otherwise fail when run in IDEs such as PyCharm and Eclipse, which don't automatically include the Python env bin in the system PATH.
+   (:pull:`4794`)

 .. comment
     Whatsnew author names (@github name) in alphabetical order.
 Note that,